-If a concern is raised about a barrier to a pupil's learning or progress, we use the following approaches to investigate the concern:
+If a concern is raised about a barrier to a pupils learning/progress, we use the following approaches to investigate the concern:

-- Observations of the pupil - Informal and formal assessments, results of which will inform a teacher's planning for the pupil - Scrutiny and moderation of work samples - Discussion between staff, including the Special Educational Needs and Disability Coordinator (SENDCo), to draw on expertise from within the school - Discussion over time with parents - Discussion between the pupil and a familiar adult to gain the child's perspective including their social, emotional and mental health needs - Outside agencies will be consulted at the appropriate time - The SENDCo may also provide the family with signposts to outside agencies who may offer further support to the family.
+- Observations of the pupil - Informal and formal assessments, results of which will inform a teacher's planning for the pupil - Scrutiny and moderation of work samples - Discussion between staff, including the Special Educational Needs and Disability Co-ordinator (SENDCo) to draw on expertise from within the school - Discussion over time with parents - Discussion between the pupil and a familiar adult to gain the child's perspective including their social, emotional and mental health needs - Outside agencies will be consulted at the appropriate time - The SENCO may also provide the family with sign posts to outside agencies who may offer further support to the family.

+As soon as your child's SEND has been identified, we will contact you to invite you to come into school to discuss plans to help him or her make better progress.
 If a pupil is identified as having SEND then their name will be added to the SEND register.
 However, we recognise that a pupil's needs may change over time and provision must reflect this.
-If the child continues to demonstrate considerable cause for concern, a referral might be made to the Local Authority, requesting assessment for an 'Educational Health and Care Plan'.
-This will require involvement of outside agencies such as the Educational Psychology Service, Speech and Language or other external professionals.
+If the child continues to demonstrate considerable cause for concern, a request for an 'Educational Health and Care Plan' will be made to the Local Authority, with support from outside agencies such as the Educational Psychology Service or Speech and Language professionals.